Vignesh-0411/to-do-list/README.md

 🛠️ Technologies Used

 - HTML5 – Structure Of The Application
 - CSS3 – Styling, Layout, And Responsive Design
-- JavaScript – Task Management And Interactivity

 📂 Project Structure